Test-Science/test-science-document-library/content/post/2018-scientific-test-and-analysis-techniques-continuous-learning-module/index.md

 This document contains the technical content for the Scientific Test and Analysis Techniques (STAT) in Test and Evaluation (T&E) continuous learning module.
 The module provides a basic understanding of STAT in T&E. Topics coverec include design of experiments, observational studies, survey design and analysis, and statistical analysis.
 It is designed as a four hour online course, suitable for inclusion in the DAU T&E certification curriculum.

 #### Suggested Citation
 > Pinelis, Yevgeniya, Laura J Freeman, Heather M Wojton, Denise J Edwards, Stephanie T Lane, and James R Simpson.
-“Scientific Test and Analysis Techniques: Continuous Learning Module.”
-Institute for Defense Analyses IDA Non-Standard Document NS D-892 (August 2018).
+Scientific Test and Analysis Techniques: Continuous Learning Module.
+IDA  Document NS D-892.
+Alexandria, VA: Institute for Defense Analyses, 2018.